raoul2000/raoul2000.github.io/content/posts/map-1/index.en.md

 (map f coll)
 ```

-in this animation, the function `map` takes 2 arguments:
+In this animation, the function `map` takes 2 arguments:
 - `f`: a function that take one argument and returns one value
 - `coll`: a *collection* of items